Quansight/Quansight-website/apps/labs/posts/scipy-array-api.md

 If the environment variable `SCIPY_ARRAY_API` is not set, `array_api_compat.numpy` (the compatible wrapper for `numpy`) is returned, regardless of the type of the input array.
 This allows us to retain all pre-array API behaviour unless the user has set the environment variable.
-If it isn't set, we raise exceptions for known-bad subclasses (as set out in the RFC[^11]), like NumPy `MaskedArray`s and object arrays.
+If it isn't set, we raise exceptions for known-bad subclasses (as set out in [the RFC](https://github.com/scipy/scipy/issues/18286)), like NumPy `MaskedArray`s and object arrays.
 After that, we retrieve the namespace using `array_api_compat.array_namespace`.

 The current testing infrastructure allows us to test with PyTorch (CPU & GPU) and CuPy through the command line.
 For example, `python dev.py test -b pytorch` tests with PyTorch, and `python dev.py test -b all` tests with NumPy, CuPy, PyTorch and `numpy.array_api`.
-`numpy.array_api`[^17] is a strict minimal implementation of the standard, which allows us to make sure that our array-agnostic code is _really_ array-agnostic - if our tests pass for `numpy.array_api`, then they will pass for any fully compliant library.
+[`numpy.array_api`](https://numpy.org/devdocs/reference/array_api.html) is a strict minimal implementation of the standard, which allows us to make sure that our array-agnostic code is _really_ array-agnostic - if our tests pass for `numpy.array_api`, then they will pass for any fully compliant library.
 PyTorch GPU can be enabled by setting the environment variable `SCIPY_DEVICE=cuda`.

 ---